OpportunityInsights/Atlas-Chat/README.md

 > [!WARNING]
 > There is a bug in the code.
 Your deployment will return an error when you try to make a map of census tracts.

+## LLM Vocabulary

+OpenAI provides two different services through its API that are used in this project: text generation with chat-GPT and embedding generation.
+Text generation is the process of prompting a model like chat-GPT-4o and getting a response consisting of text.
+For example, putting in the prompt "tell me about standard deviation" will get a response like "Standard deviation is a measure of the amount of variation or dispersion in a set of values.
+It indicates how much the individual data points in a dataset differ from the mean (average) of the dataset".
+Embedding generation is the process of putting text into a model like text-embedding-3-large to get out a vector that represents the meaning of the text.

+Embeddings, vectors representing the meaning of text, are useful during search processes because it is easy to calculate the distance between two of them.
+The smaller the distance, the closer the two pieces of text that the embeddings represent are to each other in meaning.

+While sometimes prompting chat-GPT with a question and getting text back is all an application needs, in certain cases it is more useful for chat-GPT to provide a formatted response that can be used to call a function.
+For example, if the user says "What is the wether in Boston?" it would be nice if chat-gpt could respond with a JSON object containing the name of a function which could be called to get the weather for a certain city and the name of the city that should be used, in this case Boston.
+This capability of chat-GPT during text generation is called a function call.

+A function call is a way to get a regular formatted response from an LLM like chat-GPT.
+Instead of responding to a prompt with plain text, if a function call is used, the LLM either responds with plain text or with a JSON output representing the parameters to use to call a certain function.
+A programmer can specify that the LLM should always call a certain function and never return plain text.

 ## Structure

 The image below shows the structure of the program.
 The program is divided into four main parts.
 First, there is a webpage consisting of HTML, CSS, and importantly JS.
 This front end, which runs on the user's computer, can make requests to a backend server programmed in Python using the Flask library.
 The backend server can get data from the sheets stored in the database.
 Finally, the backend can make requests to the OpenAI API.